emaloney/MBDataEnvironment/README.md

 ### Evaluating Expressions

-So, you've got a variable space populated with some values, and a set of expressions you'd like to use to extract data from the values in the variable space.
-Where do you go from here?

-The `MBExpression` class provides an interface for evaluating expressions.
+Once you've got a variable space populated with some values, and a set of expressions you'd like to use to extract data from the values in the variable space, you can use the `MBExpression` class for evaluating expressions.

 Depending on the data you have and how you want to use it, you would evaluate a given expression according to one of the following *expression types*: